Quasiprobabilities in quantum thermodynamics and many-body systems: Quasiprobabilities

 with $s_1 \neq s_1'$.
 The NDQP is evidently defined over three indexes: two, $s_1$ and $s_1'$ (different each other), refer to two possible measurement outcomes of the quantum observable $\mathcal{O}_{1}(t_1)$ at time $t_1$, while $s_2$ refers to $\mathcal{O}_{2}(t_2)$ as it holds for $q(s_1,s_2)$.
 Thus, by marginalizing over $s_1' \neq s_1$, one directly obtains the difference between the KDQ and TPM (joint) probabilities:

-It can be easily observed that if ${\rm Re}\left[ q(s_1,s_2)\right]<0$, then necessarily $\sum_{s_1'\neq s_1}\mathfrak{q}(s_1,s_1',s_2)<0$; moreover, when the KDQ $q(s_1,s_2)$ is a complex number, also $\sum_{s_1'\neq s_1}\mathfrak{q}(s_1,s_1',s_2)$ is a complex number with the same imaginary part of $q(s_1,s_2)$.
+It can be easily observed that if ${\rm Re}\left[ q(s_1,s_2)\right]<0$, then necessarily $\sum_{s_1'\neq s_1}{\rm Re}\left[ \mathfrak{q}(s_1,s_1',s_2) \right]<0$; moreover, when the KDQ $q(s_1,s_2)$ is a complex number, also $\sum_{s_1'\neq s_1}\mathfrak{q}(s_1,s_1',s_2)$ is a complex number with the same imaginary part of $q(s_1,s_2)$.

-Let us now exemplify these concepts with a simple case-study.
-Let us consider a spin-$1/2$ particle, first initialized in the generic density operator $\rho$.
-Then, the spin of the particle is consecutively measured along two orthogonal axes, the $z$- and $x$-axis, respectively, i.e. $\mathcal{O}_{1}(t_1)=\sigma^z$ and $\mathcal{O}_{2}(t_2)=\sigma^x$.
+Let us now exemplify these concepts with a simple case study.
+We consider a spin-$1/2$ particle, first initialized in the generic density operator $\rho$.
+Then, the spin of the particle is consecutively measured along two orthogonal axes, the $z$ and $x$ axis, respectively, i.e. $\mathcal{O}_{1}(t_1)=\sigma^z$ and $\mathcal{O}_{2}(t_2)=\sigma^x$.
 Moreover, we assume $U=\mathbb{I}$, so that the system does not evolve between $t_1$ and $t_2$.
-Note that, under specific conditions~\cite{MelloAIP2015}, this set-up is representative of the physics underlying the well-known \emph{Stern-Gerlach} experiments.
+Note that, under specific conditions~\cite{MelloAIP2015}, this setup is representative of the physics underlying the well-known \emph{Stern-Gerlach} experiments.